If you are the victim of Sexual Assault, you should call 911 and Campus Security (731) 697-9765.

 - Keep your car in good shape with plenty of gas in the tank.

-- Be careful about giving out personal information (address, location, etc.) on social media sites.
+- Be careful about revealing personal information (address, location, etc.) on social media sites.

 WHAT TO DO IF YOU ARE A VICTIM OF SEXUAL ASSAULT

-Any student who believes that she/he has been sexually assaulted or that an act of sexual assault has taken place may notify any Campus Security Authority, such as the Vice President for Student Affairs, the Executive Vice President, the Director of Safety, Counselor, Nurse, a Residential Life staff member, faculty advisor, or athletic coach.
-Any one of these people will immediately notify the Vice President for Student Affairs that an accusation of sexual assault has been made.
+Any student who believes that she/he has been sexually assaulted or that an act of sexual assault has taken place may notify any Campus Security Authority, such as the Vice President for Student Affairs, the Director of Campus Safety and Security, a Counselor, a Nurse, a Residential Life staff member, a faculty advisor, or an athletic coach.
+Any one of these people will immediately notify the Vice President for Student Affairs/Dean of Students that an accusation of sexual assault has been made.

 The following steps are those which Lane College encourages all victims to consider:

-1. The victim is advised to immediately contact a friend, Residential Monitor, Counselor, Nurse, College faculty or staff, or someone with whom they feel safe.
+1. The victim is advised to immediately contact a friend, Security Officer, Counselor, Nurse, College faculty or staff, or someone with whom they feel safe.

 2. The victim is advised to seek medical attention at Jackson-Madison-County General Hospital or Regional Hospital in order to protect an individual’s own health and to attend to any injuries, possible pregnancy, or infections (sexually transmitted diseases).
 Emergency Room personnel are trained in the collection of physical evidence, which will be helpful and necessary if a victim should choose, then or at a later time, to utilize the legal avenues available in prosecuting his/her assailant.